 In this post, we’ll help you find the best things to do in Hakodate to make the most of your time here.

-Hakodate, the charming Japanese city, receives a lot of local and international tourists each year.
+Hakodate, the charming Japanese city in Hokkaido, receives a lot of local and international tourists each year.

 It is the first Japanese harbour city to have opened to international trade after the country’s isolation era.